Free-energy variations for determinantal 2D plasmas with holes: Model and results

 In particular, it must be that

 and that $\bw_k \in H$ for all $k=1\ldots M$. \end{definition}

-That the above definition is non-empty follows from the arguments in~\cite[Section~3]{LieRouYng-17}.
+Existence of the above region follows from the arguments in~\cite[Section~3]{LieRouYng-17}.
+Uniqueness was not considered therein but, under our assumptions below, it actually follows from Theorem~\ref{thm:MFE}.
 Screening regions are also known as subharmonic quadrature domains~\cite{GusSha-95,GusPut-07,Sakai-82}, see the discussion in~\cite[Remark~5.4]{Rougerie-Elliott} for further references.
-We will show in Section~\ref{sec:MF} below that the screening regions correspond to the holes in the droplet.
+We will show in Section~\ref{sec:MF} below that the screening regions of the charge clusters correspond to the holes in the droplet.

 \begin{assumption}[\textbf{Each cluster of charges evenly fills its screening region}] \mbox{}\\ For all $j=1\ldots n$, denote $H_j$ the screening region that Definition~\ref{def:screening} associates with the set of points $\left(\bw_{j,k}\right)_{k= 1 \ldots M_j}$.
 We demand